mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 254 - Mystery Guest/readme.md

 [X] Manual

-You can detect this smell by looking for tests that do not clearly show their setup steps or rely heavily on external configurations.
+You can detect this smell by looking for tests that don't clearly show their setup steps or rely heavily on external configurations.

 # Tags 🏷️